RealHulubulu/openCVObjectDetectionRPi/README.md

 as text strings to a mobile phone.
 The notifications contain the objects detected and the quantities of said objects.
 The softwares within Python used for the actual object detection are OpenCV, MobileNet, and SSD.
-OpenCV ] is the Open Source Computer Vision Library that has a Python interface.
+OpenCV is the Open Source Computer Vision Library that has a Python interface.
 MobileNet and SSD are combined to handle the object recognition and are discussed further in this readme.
+The combination is MobileNet-SSD and is the software behind how the data models are created and used.

 This project captures images using the standard Pi Camera V2.1 and detects objects in the images using the OpenCV